 That’s easy.
 After speaking with our customers, we found that many were worried about climate change and wanted to do something to tackle it.
 But they were looking for a way that was both affordable and easy to understand.
 So, along came AGL Future Forests.

-Both areas are globally recognised as biodiversity hotspots (as defined by leading scientists and conservation groups, including Conservation International and WWF) with the opportunity to create habitat for a wide range of flora and fauna species.
+Leading scientists and conservation groups, including Conservation International and the WWF, have identified both areas as biodiversity hotspots.
+These unique areas offer an opportunity to create a habitat for a wide range of Australian flora and fauna species.

 According to the Australian Energy Regulator, 87% of Australia’s electricity is produced using fossil fuels, and it’s been proven that generating energy this way adds carbon dioxide to the atmosphere and contributes to global warming.